BBOY City brings breakdancing to center stage in Austin

 But he said beyond the competition, getting to see all the crews come together to dance is the best feeling.

 “It’s kind of like a reunion, a celebration, you know.
-It’s like a tribal celebration, and it just brings the whole community together,” Navarro.
+It’s like a tribal celebration, and it just brings the whole community together,” Navarro said.

-During the event, they also had graffiti art, deejaying and emceeing/rapping, because Navarro says they are all elements of breaking.
-But Navarro said the energy that dancers young and old brought to the stage was unmatched.
+During the event, they also had graffiti art, deejaying and emceeing/rapping because Navarro said those are all elements of breaking.
+But he said the energy that dancers young and old brought to the stage was unmatched.

 “It’s an amazing electrifying energy that gives you a burst to last you for a couple, like maybe the whole year,” Navarro said.